PedroASNegrao/Telegram_Bot/README.md

 # Telegram_Bot
- A Third-party applications in python that sends menssages on telegram
+ A Third-party application in python that sends menssages on telegram